FoxIO-LLC/ja4-nginx/README.md

 ### Run Server

 Nginx servers can be optionally configured with a custom nginx.conf file.
-This instructs the server how to responds to requests across different ports and controls other global settings.
-In `./nginx_utils`, there is a sample nginx.conf which returns the necessary JA4 fingerprint variables in a text response.
+This instructs the server how to respond to requests across different ports and controls other global settings, like logging configurations.
+In `./nginx_utils`, there is a sample nginx.conf which returns the JA4 fingerprint variables in a text response.
 Additionally, you will need there are `server.crt` and `server.key` files which are necessary for SSL connections and thus necessary for generating JA4 fingerprints.
 There is a handy command in the YaMakefile to generate locally signed versions of these files.

 After building the software, copy `./nginx_utils/nginx.conf` and your `server.crt` and `server.key` files to `./nginx_local/conf` and then run the server with the following command: